joelhawksley/identity/components/slides.md

 ^ Especially true for me with React

----

-# [fit] Rethinking the View Layer <br> with Components

-^
-Changed the way I look at Rails
+^ Changed the way I look at Rails

-Going to talk about that change in perspective
+^ Going to talk about that change in perspective

+^ How we took a template in the GitHub app

 ---